graue70/ad-blog/README.md

 It then tells you which file it created.
 This file can now be filled with all your awesome content ✍️

-The skeleton contains a YAML front matter metadata header like
+The skeleton contains a YAML metadata in the following format

     ---
     title: "My Awesome Title"